ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 0.0
 ```

-You might find that your imlementation returns values that are *almost* correct, e.g. 0.000000000000000000001 for 0.0 or something similar.
+You might find that your implementation returns values that are *almost* correct, e.g. 0.000000000000000000001 for 0.0 or something similar.
 This is due to imprecision in the way Python represents floating point numbers and is completely normal.
 You should consider your results correct if they "very close" to the expected results.

 *Option 2: write tests in a main method*